Topl/BramblSc-docs/docs/Modules/Wallet/Credentialler/Prove.md

     prove(unprovenTx: IoTransaction)
     ```
 * **Then**
-  The proven transaction containing proofs for Locked, Tick, and Height propositions and None for DigitalSignature and Digest propositions is returned
+  Return the proven transaction containing proofs for Locked, Tick, and Height propositions and None for DigitalSignature and Digest propositions

 ```json
 {